 5.2.5 Existing features partly or fully covering the use case functionality

+Existing specifications support the home-routed traffic service and local-breakout traffic service for roaming cases.
+For the local-breakout service, even if the traffic does not traverse the home network, the service is associated to the subscribed service toward the home network.
+In this use case, the temporary data service is different from the local-breakout service, because it is not the subscribed service toward the home network.

 TS 22.261 has following requirements:

 - The 5G system shall enable users to obtain services from more than one network simultaneously on an on-demand basis.
 For a user with a single operator subscription, the use of multiple serving networks operated by different operators shall be under the control of the home operator.

-Thus, this requirement is covered by above requirements:
+Thus, following requirement is covered by above requirement:

-- 5G system shall be able to provide simultaneously both [PALS] service and non-[PALS] service to a UE.
+- 5G system shall be able to provide the UE simultaneously with both thetemporary local services subscribed to the local hosting network and the services subscribed to home operator.